ksjdragon/clashingcomrades/README.md

 # clashingcomrades
-A game coded in javascript.
+A game coded in the script of java.